daviwil/ide-powershell/README.md

 4. Open or restart Atom and then try loading a .ps1 file

 5. Change some code in this repo, run the "Reload Window" command, then try your changes!

+# Contributing

+We'd love to accept your contributions!
+Please send a PR for small changes or file and issue in advance to discuss if you have a bigger change in mind.

 ## Maintainers